MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-gateway.md

 - [Create and validate site-to-site GRE connections](sdn-route-network-traffic.md#configure-gre-tunneling)
 - [Create and validate L3 connections](sdn-route-network-traffic.md#configure-l3-forwarding)

-**Note**:sdn-route-network-traffic#configure-ipsec-connection)dwidth is set as 500 Kbps.

-    To change bandwidth settings, you must use the following network controller PowerShell command:

-    **New-NetworkControllerVirtualGatewayNetworkConnection** with the parameters **OutboundKiloBitsPerSecond** and **InboundKiloBitsPerSecond**.

-    After changing the bandwidth, in case of any further changes to the VPN connection through the SCVMM, the bandwidth settings will be reset to the default value (500 Kbps).
-You must run the NC PowerShell command once again, to make any changes to the bandwidth settings.

-- When you use BGP with a tunnel connection, BGP peering must be established between the gateway (VSID interface IP address) and the peer device on the physical network.
-For script based configuration, you will need to know the VSID interface IP address to be able to setup BGP peering.
-This IP is available in the JSON.

-- For BGP peering to work, there should be a route on the physical network with the destination as the GW VSID Address and the next hop as the L3 interface IP Address.

 For more information on connection types, see [this](https://technet.microsoft.com/en-us/windows-server-docs/networking/sdn/technologies/network-function-virtualization/ras-gateway-for-sdn) article.